 As already mentioned above, there are millions and millions of stars in our galaxy and the Sun is one of those stars.
 On a clear night we can see stars twinkling in the sky.
 People used their imagination to link several stars together to form a pattern or shape in the sky.
 These patterns and shapes are called constellations.

 There are various names of constellations.
 It has been named after animals or people from ancient myths.
 Some of the constellations are The Great Bear, Ursa Major, Ursa Minor, Orion, Scorpius, Leo and Canis Major.

-Click Next button for Exercises on the chapter – The Sun, Moon and Stars for Class 3.
+Fill in the Blanks exercise on the chapter – The Sun, Moon and Stars for Class 3